 As discussed earlier, the boundary conditions correspond to the algebraic equations in the DAE system that is given to DASKR.
 In this instance of the problem, since there is a jump discontinuity in one of the boundary conditions after each event, there is a jump discontinuity in the corresponding algebraic equation, which in turn forces a jump discontinuity in at least one of the Bspline coefficients at the time of each event.
-Since the discontinuous change occurs in an algebraic equation, it is handled by the Newton iteration inside the DAE solver, i.e., the B-spline coefficient can be changed to satisfy the postevent algebraic equation, but the difficulty arises with the time integration of the ODEs that appear in the DAE system.
-Some of these ODEs depend on the discontinuous B-spline coefficient(s), and these discontinuous ODEs will lead to difficulties for the time integration.
 We therefore expect that the presence of a discontinuity in at least one of the B-spline coefficients will lead to substantial inefficiencies in the time integration as DASKR attempts to step past the discontinuity, unless a cold start is performed after each event.

-For this case we find that the first event occurs at the right boundary for $t \approx 3.64470 \times 10^{-2}$ .
+For this case we find that the first event occurs at the right boundary for $t \approx 3.64470 \times 10^{-2}$.
 The solution at this point in time is shown in Figure 12.
-BACOLI95 is then restarted with a cold start and the discontinuous right boundary condition is imposed.
-We find that the second event occurs at the left boundary for $t \approx 1.16926$ .
+BACOLI95 is then restarted with a cold start and the new right boundary condition is imposed.
+We find that the second event occurs at the left boundary for $t \approx 1.16926$.
 The solution at this point in time is shown in Figure 13.
-We then restart BACOLI95 again with a cold start and impose the discontinuous left boundary condition.
-The code then integrates to $t{out} = 5$ .
+We then restart BACOLI95 again with a cold start and impose the new left boundary condition.
+The solver then integrates to $t_f = 5$.
+The solution at this point is time is shown in Figure 14.

-Figure 13: Numerical solution, U(x, t), to HBCD, when the solution at the left boundary reaches the critical value, $u{crit} = 1$ ; this occurs when $t \approx 1.16926$ .
+Figure 13: Numerical solution, U(x, t), to HBCD, when the solution at the left boundary reaches the critical value, $u{crit} = 1$; this occurs when $t \approx 1.16926$.